ChemPupWassup/Homelab1/documentation/networking-notes.md

 Why?

 Answer: I would choose B.  I chose a virtual machine because it has a segregated space for the suspicious program to run and be tested without it having access to my person computer and person files.

+LAB 02

+What is ISO in your own words?

+ANSWER: ISO is the copied version of the operating system that you chose.
+This can be linux, windows, or MacOS.
+The ISO contains everything you need for installation and can be used to mount an opperating system to a VMs.